nezaj/web-bitelog/src/data/notes.md

+### 10/6/2020

+Lower cals today to make up for previous day excess.
+Will lilely do lower cals tomorrow as well

 ### 10/5/2020

 Was in a bit of a funk over the weekend due to lower calories + odd meal timing.